Sports News | French League Leader PSG Slumps to 3-0 Loss at Monaco | LatestLY

 PSG was without Lionel Messi, who was ruled out with flu-like symptoms.
 In addition to the seven-time Ballon d'Or winner, PSG was also without Sergio Ramos, Angel di María, Juan Bernat, Layvin Kurzawa and Ander Herrera.

-Lagging behind PSG and chasing a runner-up finish, Marseille and Nice played later at the Stade Velodrome.
-(AP)
+Goals from Arkadiusz Milik and substitute Cedric Bakambu secured a 2-1 win for Marseille against southern rival Nice at the Stade Velodrome.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)